suhailult777/AI-coder-main/README.md

 ## 🙏 Acknowledgments

 - [OpenRouter](https://openrouter.ai/) for providing access to various AI models
-- [Google Gemini](https://ai.google/discover/gemini/) for the powerful AI capabilities
+- [Google Gemini](https://ai.google/discover/gemini/) for the powerful AI capabilities in the Code Agent
+- [Mistral AI](https://mistral.ai/) for Codestral, the specialized code analysis model powering the Test Agent
 - [highlight.js](https://highlightjs.org/) for syntax highlighting
 - [Font Awesome](https://fontawesome.com/) for the icons
+- The open-source community for the various tools and libraries used in this project

 ## 📧 Contact